weberlab-hhu/helixer_scratch/cli_suggestions/api_suggestions.md

 ## Proposed changes ##
 ### In general ###
 * split into two scripts: export-from-geenuff.py and export-from-fasta.py
+* always give option for config file in YAML format like with Geenuff
 * not sure what to do about --modes (most combinations will not work; what do we need here?)
 * nice to have: change --write-by to --maximum-memory, which then uses the value to calculate to maximum write-by value